Spanish Literature I 3305-LH1-11W

 Assessment criteria

-The overall assessment will be based on the final exam.
+The overall assessment will be based on the final oral exam.
 The exam verifies both the acquisition of knowledge regarding individual historical and literary epochs, as well as the acquisition of analytical skills in working with literary text.
 Detailed information concerning the scope and form of the exam will be presented during the first class.

 Admission to the final examination is based, on the other hand, on the ongoing student work, which encompasses the following aspects: